altimmons/LangNotes/Linux/ShellNotes.md

     esac

 Each clause must be terminated with `;;`, `;&`, or `;;&`.
-It’s a common idiom to use `*` as the final pattern to define the default case, matches all
+It's a common idiom to use `*` as the final pattern to define the default case, matches all

 ```sh
         echo -n "Enter the name of an animal: "